Fengithub/DA/README.md

 ## Get targets and pathways for a input list of drugs

+input a list of drugs, return the known and predicted drug-target interactions, enriched targets, enriched pathways.

 get_DrugBank_targets_and_pathways.py
 get_STITCH_targets_pathways.py

 ## Perform pathway enrichment analysis given a input list of drug-target interactions

-pathway_enrichment.py (the enrichment analysis is based on the number of targets, same if input a list of targets)
+pathway_enrichment.py (the enrichment analysis is based on the number of targets, same if input a list of targets, it is used when you want to merge drug-target interactions from different databases)
 adjust_pval.py (FDR correction for pathway enrichment analysis)